 Conclusion

 The Project Management Office (PMO) drives project success and organizational efficiency.
 It encompasses various roles and responsibilities that contribute to effective project management and strategic alignment within an organization.
 Furthermore, the PMO catalyzes continuous improvement.
-As a result, PMO is an indispensable function that enables organizations to navigate the complexities of today’s business environment and drive overall excellence.
+As a result, PMO is an indispensable part of an organization that enables them to navigate the complexities of today’s business environment and drive overall excellence.

 The Glossary